patheros/PathSetManuals/modules/GlassPane.md

 To expend a sequence connect the output of the last step to another unused node.
 You could repeat this to create up to a linear 16 step sequence, but where would the fun in that be?
 Instead, after creating a few linear steps, double back and create a branch by connecting a second output from an existing node to another node.
 Now every time that node is visited one of its two outputs will trigger creating more complicated sequences.

 Feel free to go hog-wild creating loop-backs, skips-aheads, or whatever else you can imagine.
 You can also start playing around with the different modes each node can have which are described below.
-You can also connect outputs from notes to the mode triggers to alow the network to modify itself.
+You can also connect outputs from notes to the mode triggers to allow the network to modify itself.

 ### Cycle Mode